Synchronization Conflicts

 If a synchronization conflict occurs, it will happen on the encrypted filename.
 Cryptomator detects unexpected patterns in the encrypted filename and handles the conflict accordingly.

-For example, if there is a conflict with 5TyvCyF255sRtfrIv...83ucADQ== (1).c9r
+For example, if there is a conflict with 5TyvCyF255sRtfrIv...83ucADQ== (Created by Alice).c9r

-, Cryptomator will decrypt the decryptable part of the filename and rename the file to include a conflict suffix.
-The conflicted file might be renamed to something like FHTa55bH...sUfVDbEb0gTL9hZ8nho.c9r
+, Cryptomator will decrypt the encrypted part of the filename and rename the file to include a conflict suffix.

-, which corresponds to document (1).txt
+, which corresponds to projectPlan (Created by Alice).doc

 .